 Take Flight: A Comprehensive Intervention for Students with Dyslexia

-Take Flight is a comprehensive, multisensory curriculum that
+Take Flight is a comprehensive, multisensory therapeutic intervention

-addresses, through direct instruction, the five components of
+program that addresses, through direct instruction, the five components

 Panel research meta-analysis: phonemic awareness, phonic skills,